Krillle/signalk-to-venus/README.md

 ## Features

-- **Dynamic Device Discovery**: Automatically discovers all Signal K devices on your boat and presents them in an intuitive configuration UI
+- **Dynamic Device Discovery**: Automatically discovers all Signal K devices on your boat and presents them in an intuit### v1.0.13 (2025/07/22 17:30)
+**First working version.
+Known issues:**
+- Loop prevention from signalk-venus is not working yet
+- **TEMPORARY: Limited to 1 device per type** (batteries, tanks, environment, switches) to prevent potential endless loops until signalk-venus loop prevention is verified
+- Switches not tested yet (and probably not working), as Venus OS does not yet support switches
+- Battery Monitor Time To Go (TTG) is not displayed correctlyonfiguration UI
 - **Selective Device Control**: Enable/disable individual devices - only send the data you want to Venus OS
 - **Smart Device Naming**: Intelligent display names (e.g., "Freshwater", "Fuel", "Water Temperature")
 - **Registers as Proper D-Bus Services**: Creates valid devices and battery monitor on Victron D-Bus services for seamless VRM integration